 - SPAC-Derived Companies Risk: Companies derived from a SPAC are companies that may be unseasoned and lack a trading history, a track record of reporting to investors, and widely available research coverage.
 SPAC-derived companies are thus often subject to extreme price volatility and speculative trading.
 In addition, SPAC-derived companies may share similar illiquidity risks of private equity and venture capital.
-The free float shares held by the public in a SPAC-derived companies often includes large holdings by venture capital and private equity investors who seek to sell their shares in the public market in the months following a business combination transaction when shares restricted by lock-up are released, causing greater volatility and possible downward pressure during the time that locked-up shares are released. - PIPEs Risk: Shares in PIPES generally are not registered with the SEC until after a certain time period from the date the private sale is completed.
+The free float shares held by the public in a SPAC-derived company are typically a small percentage of the market capitalization.
+The ownership of many SPAC-derived companies often includes large holdings by venture capital and private equity investors who seek to sell their shares in the public market in the months following a business combination transaction when shares restricted by lock-up are released, causing greater volatility and possible downward pressure during the time that locked-up shares are released. - PIPEs Risk: Shares in PIPES generally are not registered with the SEC until after a certain time period from the date the private sale is completed.
 This restricted period can last many months.
 Until the public registration process is completed, PIPEs are restricted as to resale and the Fund cannot freely trade the securities.
 Generally, such restrictions cause the PIPEs to be illiquid during this time.
 PIPEs may contain provisions that the issuer will pay specified financial penalties to the holder if the issuer does not publicly register the restricted equity securities within a specified period of time, but there is no assurance that the restricted equity securities will be publicly registered, or that the registration will remain in effect.